ferriitoo/CS538-Combinatorial-Optimization/README.md

 # ***_ZZZZZ_*** 🛠️

-This repository contains the Homework assignments and experiments carried out for the ZZZ subject, at Illinois Institute of Technology for the Master´s degree in Computational Decision Science & Operations Research.
+This repository contains the Homework assignments and experiments carried out for the Combinatorial Optimization subject, at Illinois Institute of Technology for the Master´s degree in Computational Decision Science & Operations Research.

-This subject provides its students with a solid understanding on ZZZZZ concepts to be used on the ZZZZZ fields:
+This subject provides its students with a solid understanding on Linear Optimization concepts and Optimization algorithms like Network Flows, Minimum-cost network flows, Hungarian Method, Simplex Methods... to be mainly used in the Operations Research field:

+📁 ***_PROJECT:_***

+---

+---

 📁 ***_HOMEWORK 1:_***